 Guitar Case Humidifier – Oasis OH-6

 My favorite humidifier for a case has been Oasis’ OH-6.
-Because it is a little bottle, it doesn’t really take up a whole lot of space inside of it.
+Because it is a little bottle, it doesn’t really take up much space inside it.
 It also includes a clamp attachment that fastens onto the edges of the case, allowing it to remain still – it won’t roll around in its enclosure.

 Sound-Hole Humidifier – Music Nomad MN300 Humitar